Arkansas Air & Military Museum

 The Arkansas Air & Military Museum is an aviation and military museum located at Drake Field in Fayetteville, Arkansas.
 It is the largest aviation museum in Arkansas.

 History

 The museum was originally established in 1986 as the Arkansas Air Museum.
 In 2012, it merged with the Ozark Military Museum housed next door into the Arkansas Air & Military Museum.
 In 2014, its board of directors noted that a decrease in visitors had resulted in the museum struggling to stay financially viable: that year, its monthly profits were roughly $5,000, compared to monthly expenses of around $7,000.
 Also in 2014, the museum only had one paid employee, with the remainder of its personnel consisting entirely of volunteers.
 According to board member Russell Smith, the museum's number of annual visitors shrunk from approximately 26,000 to 6,000 after the opening of Interstate 540 and Northwest Arkansas Regional Airport replaced Drake Field as the region's principal airport in 1998.

+The museum announced a new director in August 2020.